 When compared to those points-based cards, the Cash Rewards card seems kind of boring.

-But if you’re thinking about making a lot of purchases in the next three months – Christmas, maybe? – it may work to your advantage to get this card so your purchases will remain at 0% interest for 12 months.
+But if you’re thinking about making a big purchase in the next few months, it may work to your advantage to get this card so your purchases will remain at 0% interest for 12 months.

 We suggest you take a look at your monthly purchases and calculate how much you think you’ll spend over the course of the year in each of the rewards categories (gas, groceries, everything else).
 You might find you’ll earn more rewards than you think!